 Twice I've been to Open Flow which is the class that Intro Flow prepares you for.
 It is faster moving than Intro so you work a bit harder.
 Pairing postures with breath we create a flowing moving meditation while improving our strength, flexibility and balance.
 Prior yoga experience is helpful, since we move fluidly from pose to pose, but this class is open to all levels.
 And that reminds me that one of the things I like about yoga is that in many classes, you actively work on developing your balance.
 This is not something that comes naturally to me so it's been great to see my balance improve with practice!

 In February we took a Partners Yoga class: Take time to spend with your significant other in a new way by doing yoga together!
 This Valentine's Day, Yoga Quest will offer a partneryoga class for all levels of experience which will allow you to explore the poses in a dynamic way with a partner.
 Partner poses are a great way to deepen your communication with someone and also an amazing way to expand your practice.
 This class was fun and we laughed a lot.
-Honestly there are a lot of poses that work best if the two partners are about the same size and same height and Chris and I are neither!
-For one pose, I was supposed to lay on my back on Chris's back and I slid right off, like he was a human slide.
+Honestly there are a lot of poses that work best if the two partners are about the same size and same height and my husband and I are neither!
+For one pose, I was supposed to lay on my back on his back and I slid right off, like he was a human slide.
 We laughed.
 There was live music, a big crowd in the room made for a festive experience, and they had an organic wine tasting afterward so all-in-all it was a fun evening.

 |yoga mat bags handcrafted|